jean-roland/LCSF_Generator/index.md

 Output buttons are related to code and documentation generation.
 It contains 4 buttons:
 * Import Desc (A): Import previous code of the protocol A point of view (see LCSF directions), it will change the A output directory to the imported code location.
 Will turn green after import.
 * Import Desc (B): Import previous code of the protocol B point of view (see LCSF directions), it will change the B output directory to the imported code location.
 Will turn green after import.
-* Generate Desc: Generate protocol code for the LCSF C Stack, it will generate code for both A and B point of views.
+* Generate Desc: Generate protocol code for the LCSF stacks, it will generate code for both A and B point of views.
 * Generate Doc: Generate protocol documentation, it will produce wiki and markdown format of the protocol command and attribute tables.

 ### Tooltip